 Then there are smaller sin issues that still rob us of the joy of the season.

 We could probably go on to list many other sin issues that destroy the joy we long to feel at Christmas.
 The point is, sin hurts.
 It hurts the one stuck in the cycle of sin and it hurts everyone who loves that one.

-In 2020 we’ve even added a new layer of darkness to our already hard lives.
+In the past few years, we’ve even added a new layer of darkness to our already hard lives.